Man dies after stabbing near St Paul's Cathedral

 A police investigation has opened, no arrests have been made.

-A spokesperson for the force said officers did not yet know how old the man was or if next of kin had been told.
+A press officer for the force said officers had not yet told them how old the man was or if next of kin had been told.

 Related Internet Links